solrazr-app/token-whitelist/README.md

 ## Using Token Whitelist In Token Sale

-In order to run token sale program (https://github.com/solrazr-app/solr-token-sale), you need token whitelist to be created.
+In order to run token sale program (https://github.com/solrazr-app/solr-token-sale), you need token whitelist map to be created.

-You can find token whitelist account printed to console when you run the JS client above.
+You can find token whitelist map account printed to console when you run the JS client above.
 You need to use this account when initialising token sale.